Here’s a Halloween story about two brothers

-“When the guy shot Conner the bullet went through the front the leg of his jeans, grazed his leg, exited through the back of his jeans, and then plowed into the floor.
+“When the guy shot Conner, the bullet went through the front of the leg of his jeans.
+It grazed his leg, then exited through the back of his jeans.
+That’s when it plowed into the floor.
 I guess the sheriff’s officers missed it, even though I told them about it.
 Come into the living room.
 I’ll show you where it is.”

 Brayden led his mother and Conner into the living room and to where he’d seen the bullet hole in the floor.
 He pointed to the scratch and the hole in a wood floorboard.

-“See, the bullet came out of his jeans, hit the floor and left a short scratch, then went into the floor here.
+“See, the bullet came out of his jeans, hit the floor where it’s scratched, then slammed into the floor here.
 It’s still there; I can see the end of the bullet about a quarter-inch inside the hole.”

 “We need to leave it alone and call the sheriff,” their mother said.
-“They need to see where it is in the floor and they need to dig it out.
-That way they can use it as evidence to positively identify which of them shot Conner.”
+“They need to see where it is in the floor, and they’re the ones who need to dig it out.
+That way, they can use it as evidence to positively identify which of those guys shot Conner.”

 “That sounds right,” Brayden added.
 “There was an episode on CSI where something like this happened.
-But in that case they couldn’t find the bullet until they brought in lasers to trace the trajectory.
-We already know where this bullet is.”
+But in that case, they couldn’t find the bullet until they brought in lasers to trace the trajectory.
+We already know where the bullet is.”

-“I’ll call the sheriff’s department and tell them we found the bullet and they should come and pry it out of our floor.”
+“I’ll call the sheriff’s department and tell them where we found the bullet, and they should come and pry it out of our floor.”
 She took a deep breath.
 “Then I’ll have to find someone to fix the floor.”

-Mrs. Norwood looked shocked, and thought about that for a moment.
+Mrs. Norwood looked shocked and thought about that for a few seconds.
 “Yes, it was, wasn’t it.
 I’ll mention that to the sheriff when I call about the bullet.”

 “Mom, I want to see that those guys go to prison,” Conner said.
 “I’ll be glad to tell about what he did to me at their trial.
 Does it make any difference that I’m only eleven?”

-“It’s up to the district attorney’s office, but since you were the victim, Connor, the one who was shot, I’m sure they’ll want you to testify at the trial.
+“It’s up to the district attorney’s office, but since you were a victim as well as a witness, the one who was shot, I’m sure they’ll want you to testify at the trial.
 And Brayden as well.

 “You know, all of the pre-trial stuff can drag out for months and sometimes for years.
 So you two should write down everything that happened.
-That way you can review it before the trial so you have your story straight when you testify.”
+That way, you can review it before the trial, so you two have your stories straight when you testify.”

-“I guess because I’m a junior crossbow marksman it’ll help if they try to claim I was trying to kill them.”
+“I guess because I’m a junior crossbow marksman, it’ll help if the defense tries to claim I was trying to kill them.”

 “Bray, you weren’t trying to kill them, just disable them.
-Two of them had guns, which are more dangerous than a crossbow.
+They had guns, which are more dangerous than a crossbow.
 I don’t think you have anything to worry about.”

 “Okay, Mom.
 I won’t worry about it.
 I guess I’ve been thinking about it because this is the first time I’ve ever used my crossbow to shoot people.”

 “Can I sleep with you?
-Every time I fall asleep I have nightmares about getting shot by that creepy clown.
-The dreams were worst last night, but I’m having them again tonight.”
+Every time I fall asleep, I have nightmares about getting shot by that creepy clown with a gun.
+The nightmares were worst last night, and I’m having them again tonight.”